felipet/lacoctelera_backend/README.md

 In order to build this service, the following dependences are needed:
 - **Rust compiler and ***cargo*****.
 Installation guidelines found [here][rust-install].
+- **MariaDB** Data Base Server.
+A simple script is included to launch a testing purpose DB.

 ## Build